-Security: the actual costs incurred by the Company for providing security equipment and services.
+Security: the actual costs incurred by the Company for providing security services and equipment.

-The "Other" column in the table above includes, to the extent a named executive officer elected to receive any of these benefits, the incremental cost to the Company of the vehicle benefit, personal air travel where the cost to the

-Company was less than \$25,000, reimbursement of up to \$450 for health club membership or exercise equipment and reimbursement of expenses for financial consulting.
+The "Other" column in the table above includes, to the extent a named executive officer elected to receive any of these benefits, the incremental cost to the Company of the vehicle benefit, personal air travel where the cost to the Company was less than \$25,000, reimbursement of up to \$1,000 for wellness-related purposes such as fitness, nutrition and stress management, and reimbursement of expenses for financial consulting.
+With respect to Mr. Iger, the "Other" column also includes the filing fee and related legal fees incurred in connection with a filing by Mr. Iger under the Hart-Scott-Rodino Antitrust Improvements Act that was required as a result of Mr. Iger's participation in the Company's equity compensation program.